jimhigson/oboe.js/README.md

 ## More example patterns:

 `!.foods.colour` the colours of the foods
-`person.emails[1]` the first element in the email array for each person
+`person.emails[1]` the first element in the email array for each person `{name email}` any object with a name and an email property, regardless of where it is in the document
 `person.emails[*]` any element in the email array for each person
 `person.$emails[*]` any element in the email array for each person, but the callback will be passed the array so far rather than the array elements as they are found.
 `person` all people in the json, nested at any depth
 `person.friends.*.name` detecting friend names in a social network
+`person.friends..{name}` detecting friends with names in a social network
 `person..email` email addresses anywhere as descendent of a person object
+`person..{email}` any object with an email address relating to a person in the stream
 `$person..email` any person in the json stream with an email address
 `*` every object, string, number etc found in the json stream
 `!` the root object (fired when the whole response is available, like JSON.parse())